CR pages: [main] [plans] [Critical Reading Aid] [my examples] [portal examples] [peer feedback] [AAW psych] [CT: a general mental ability?]

 In summary, an introduction should cover:

-However this convention is now under active debate in the best scientific (not just psychology) journals, and will probably change.
+However this convention is now under active debate in the best scientific (not just psychology) journals, and will probably change; in fact, it essentially has changed.
+For our purposes in this department note that (1) the APA style guide does NOT require use of the first person; (2) the level 3 course handbook states that students SHOULD write their CRs in the first person.
 Of course, it will be 40 years before all those trained up until now have died out, and some of those will never change their habits.
 Thus continuing to follow this practice can save you trouble in the short run, but may increasingly come to look archaic.

 However, a mistress of language should be able to express what is necessary regardless of restrictions on syntactic forms.
 In my (!) view, the underlying issue of substance is to convey whose is each view: what status, what origin, what authority, what grounds for plausibility it has.
 This is particularly important in a critical review where what is being conveyed comes from a mixture of sources: unquestioned consensus, particular authors being reviewed, and ideas and points originating with the reviewer.
 And on the petty scale, it is a real question in the mind of staff marking CRs: is this an original criticism, a reproduction of one from the literature, or a new (original) use of an old point e.g. a critique read in one context applied to a new context?
 These all deserve credit, but different kinds of credit: for original analysis, for intelligent selection of the literature, for appropriate transfer of an idea from one part of the literature to another.